We explore the fabulous new Greybrook House Penthouse by Fenton Whelan in the heart of Mayfair.

 The popularity and trendiness of a neighbourhood is a constantly evolving thing when it comes to living in the “right area”.
 Although that is the rule, there are a few, very few, exceptions.
 One of these is the ever-popular neighbourhood of Mayfair.

-Since having been developed in the Grosvenor family, this affluent area has never lost its desirable status and has since then become, not just one of the most expensive areas in London, but in ranks among the most expensive world wide.
+Since having been developed by the Grosvenor family, this affluent area has never lost its desirable status and has since then become, not just one of the most expensive areas in London, but in ranks among the most expensive world wide.
 With its close proximity to the centre of London, seemingly endless luxury Georgian townhouses, leafy streets and high-end establishments it is no wonder why it has kept this reputation since its founding.

 Located right in the heart of Mayfair, Greybrook House is perfectly sandwiched between Grosvenor Square and New Bond Street.
 A stone’s throw (and a very weak one at that) from Bond Street Station and Claridges Hotel, this exceptional property has it all.
 Oh, and in case those names didn’t seem impressive enough perhaps living, literally, around the corner from Christie’s might bring it home.